HAZZANAyatullah/HAZZANAyatullah/README.md

 - 👋 Hi, I’m @HAZZANAyatullah
-- 👀 I’m interested in Data (Finance and Climate)
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects related to using data to innovate in climate and health
 - 📫 How to reach me @hzznayatullah16@gmail.com